pommicket/AutoArtGPU/README.md

 Also don't worry if AutoArt closes at, say, 10/15, prints `Segmentation Fault`, asks you to choose your device again, and re-opens saying 0/5, all 15 images will be made.

-To set a default platform, just change the line
+To set a default platform (so that you don't have to choose every time), just change the line
 ```
 GPU.platform_id = -1
 ```